Leadership Study Abroad in South Africa

 Click here to find out more about the program!

-Dr. Tara Grey Coste teaches Organizational Theory, Research Methods, Deliberate Creativity and Innovation, and other courses in the leadership and organizational studies programs.
+Dr. Tara Grey Coste teaches Group Dynamics, Communication & Relationship Building, Deliberate Creativity & Innovation, and other courses in the Leadership and Organizational Studies programs.
 Since 2001 she has traveled to South Africa each year to present at conferences and work for the South African Creativity Foundation and other organizations.
-Dr. Coste led a previous study abroad program in South Africa in 2010.
+She has been taking USM students to South Africa for the last six years.

 A complete application includes all of the following: